IBM/rpg-genai-data/docs/pages/metadata.md

 ## Structure

-Different sets of attributes will be used depending on the task or whether a complete source file, or subset is reference, d
+Different sets of attributes will be used depending on the task and whether a complete source file is involved or a subset of another source is being referenced.

 1. Complete compilable ILE RPG source file for programs or modules or copybooks